-Though it’s been a tumultuous year for small business owners, it was an equally hopeful one too.
+Though it’s been a tumultuous (almost) two years for small business owners, it was an equally hopeful one too.
 According to Yelp insights, over a half-million businesses have opened, and work-from-home culture has energized a number of lifestyle brands that now cater to our newly-discovered needs and hobbies.
 Perhaps you’ve made a pivot and launched an e-commerce business.
 Maybe it’s still a work-in-progress.

 According to Elisabeth Jones-Hennessy, there are a couple of things you’ll want to keep in mind whether you’ve started or not.
 The former buyer for Bergdorf Goodman and CEO of Kilian Perfumes for North America parlayed her expertise into GiftMeChic, a luxury gift-giving platform that makes a point of highlighting female-founded products and experiences.

 Though she’s got a knack for discovering one-of-a-kind brands, she’s also taken some risks, made some mistakes, and overcome plenty of obstacles.
 Ahead are five oft-forgotten things she wants newbies to remember as they enter the e-commerce space.